Sofie8/Practicum_conjugation_MOGEN/README.md

 &nbsp;

-Here you will find the outline, and materials for the practicum conjugation if you follow it offline.
+Here you will find the outline, daily schedule, and powerpoint presentations for the practicum conjugation.

 <img src="https://cdn.dribbble.com/users/1105422/screenshots/3165529/bacterias.gif" width="150px">